MOLST: Meeting the Challenge

-Our challenge is to build a collaborative MOLST process that is responsive to an adult's changing health needs and care choices all through their serious illness journey.
-The MOLST process should assure every adult that your choices will be known and honored whether you are at home, on transfer to a facility, and in all care settings.
+Consumers will meet many clinicians who will walk with them on their serious illness journey.
+Our challenge is to build a collaborative process that is responsive to an adult's changing health needs and care choices.
+The MOLST process should ensure that every adult will receive quality care, and that your choices will be known and honored whether you are at home, on transfer to a facility, and in all care settings.

 Let's Do This Together!

 Join the discussion!
 Here are upcoming workshops and up-to-date information, planning tools and discussion guides for both consumers and care providers.
 Check out our MOLST Challenge Timeline!
 We'll bring you new developments as they happen to build a more responsive process.

 Let talk about what's working well and identify our challenges.
 We'll provide the latest information and tools.
 Together we'll generate "Next Steps'' to make positive change.

 MOLST Challenge Timeline: What’s Happening!

 We are putting your suggestions for change into action.
 Keep up-to-date on the new developments all year long.
 Let's work together for statewide and regional change.